RIAA Continues Campus Campaign

 The British Phonographic Industry (BPI) has asked the Internet Service Provider (ISP) Talk Talk to act on information given to them regarding customers of the Talk Talk service that are downloading illegal copyrighted material.
 Under the agreement, Talk Talk would be required to warn their customers who are downloading illegal content and if the customer failed to comply, the account would then be closed.

-The BPI has also published an article detailing what it hopes to achieve by working together with ISPs at its website.
+The BPI has also published an article detailing what it hopes to achieve by working together with ISPs on its website.

 Nintendo Needs Help: Piracy is No Game

-"The unprecedented momentum enjoyed by Nintendo DS and Wii makes Nintendo an attractive target for counterfeiters," said Jodi Daugherty, Nintendo of America's senior director of anti-piracy.
-"We estimate that in 2007, Nintendo, together with its publishers and developers, suffered nearly $975 million USD worldwide in lost sales as a result of piracy.
-Nintendo will continue to work with governments around the world to aggressively curtail this illegal activity."
+Jodi Daugherty, senior director of anti-piracy for Nintendo of America, says that the popularity of Nintendo’s DS and Wii makes the company an attractive counterfeiting target.
+She adds, “We estimate that in 2007, Nintendo, together with its publishers and developers, suffered nearly $975 million USD worldwide in lost sales as a result of piracy.
+Nintendo will continue to work with governments around the world to aggressively curtail this illegal activity.”